Written by Kelsey Bergen

 According to the Henderson Food Mart LLC Management Discussion and Analysis Report, which was presented to a group of the investors at their annual meeting, â€œCommunities that had no grocery store saw up to a 30% loss in real estate value over time in their community.â€ Which means the success of the local grocery store has much more economic development impact than whether or not residents decide to purchase their groceries in town or out of town.

-â€œI hope that residents and people who work in Henderson see the value of having a grocery store in town and choose to support it so that Food Mart can stay open,â€ said Kelsey Bergen, Henderson Chamber Director. â€œWhile it is easy to stop in the store to grab lunch or pick up an item that we forgot while shopping at a different store, that type of shopping isnâ€™t going to keep the doors open.
+â€œI hope that residents and people who work in Henderson see the value of having a grocery store (have a peek at this web-site) in town and choose to support it so that Food Mart can stay open,â€ said Kelsey Bergen, Henderson Chamber Director. â€œWhile it is easy to stop in the store to grab lunch or pick up an item that we forgot while shopping at a different store, that type of shopping isnâ€™t going to keep the doors open.
 It is going to take a community willing to do the majority of their shopping in Henderson to keep Food Mart profitable in the future, and I really hope that people living here realize that economic importance of that.
 Henderson is a vibrant successful small community and we need support our small businesses so it can stay that way in the future.â€

 Powered by Facebook Comments